Hussnain-10/Titanic-Survived/readme.md

 - Remove the class column and make deck for example a calss b class like that
 - prepared data for machine learning models
 ## Machine learning Models🤖
-The following regression models were trained and compared
+The following classification models were trained and compared
 1. Logistic Regression
 2. K-Nearest Neighbors Classifier
 3. Decision Tree Classifier